brachtlab/mephisto-heterozygosity-analysis/README.md

 ---
-## Measuring Allele Frequency Between Parent and Progeny for Visualization
+## Measuring Allele Frequency Between Parent and Progeny

 1. **Map with `minimap2`**:
    - Use the following `LSF` script for mapping reads with `minimap2`: